New Jersey Data Privacy Act

 • An active email address or other online way for a consumer to contact the company;

-• Description of targeted advertising and profiling activities including a procedure for opting out of the processing for these purposes;
+• Description of the sale of PI, targeted advertising and/or profiling activities, including a procedure for opting out of the sale or processing;

 • The process by which the controller notifies consumers of material changes to their privacy notice; and